 During WWI and WWII, the United States sent soldiers, airmen, marines, and sailors far away from home to distant shores in Europe.
-Museums and monuments in Belgium pay homage to historic events and make excellent day trips for those who live nearby.
-For those who live further afield, the AOMDA Foundation is committed to using technology to help everyone learn more about the servicemen who died to defend freedom for Europe.
+Museums and monuments pay homage to historic events and make excellent day trips for those who live nearby.
+For those who live further afield, the American Battle Monuments Foundation is committed to using technology to help everyone learn more about the service members who died to defend freedom for Europe.
 Use these tools to explore the wars, the people who are buried here, and the legacy of the Transatlantic bonds of friendship between our nations.

-Working with students to research the biography of a serviceman buried in Belgium is an excellent way to bring history to life, especially if the serviceman is from your hometown.
+Working with students to research the biography of a service member buried abroad is an excellent way to bring history to life, especially if the service member is from your hometown.
 This website encourages people on both side of the ocean to research and share information and tributes that perpetuate the memory of their lives and honor their sacrifice.

 Work with youth in a classroom, scout troop or other group setting to create meaningful projects with a lasting legacy!
-Every class, group or individual project can be uploaded to the tribute page of any American serviceman buried in Belgium for viewing, reading and sharing by people worldwide.
+Every class, group or individual project can be uploaded to the tribute page of any American service member buried abroad for viewing, reading and sharing by people worldwide.

 Consider these ideas: